zetaraku/ParserBase/README.md

 2. use ` gulp ` to rebuild all files *after you edit the source*.

-Licence
+License
 -------

 Copyright © 2017, Raku Zeta.
 Licensed under the MIT license.

-Other used libraries and licence infomation are located in `ParserBase/js/lib/`.
+Other used libraries and license infomation are located in `ParserBase/js/lib/`.